raneeng/tp/docs/UserGuide.md

 | Filter flashcards by module | ```view --m [MODULE NAME]```                                                 |
 | Edit flashcard | ```edit --m [MODULE NAME] --i [INDEX] --q [NEW QUESTION] --a [NEW ANSWER]``` |

+## FAQs
+Q: Can I add two flashcards same question but different answer.

+A: Yes.
+Adding the two flashcards with both the same answer and question will work.